aaronalbinson/henw/src/pages/pinned-products.md

       Pinned Sleeves

-      Heritage Engineering's Pinned Sleeves can be used in both hot ad cold perforating processes.
+      Heritage Engineering's Pinned Sleeves can be used in both hot and cold perforating processes.
 The Pinned Sleeves can be used on our own perforation machinery (PX5/PX9), as well as most existing perforating machines in use throughout the world.